 Particulate control in the coal yard is accomplished through preventative measures, except at the Rail Car Dumper House.
 The Rail Car Dumper House consists of an enclosed structure overtop an excavated pit.
 A railcar charged with coal enters the Rail Car Dumper House, is secured, and then revolved to discharge coal into the pit below.
 The air within the structure is filtered through baghouses and vented vertically to ambient air through two stacks.
 Collected coal particles are returned to the coal pit below.
 An underground riser lifts the coal to the aboveground enclosed conveying system and the Drive House, where an enclosed stacker diverts the coal to the stockpile.
 The dust suppressant Benetech is sprayed onto the coal as it is lifted from the pit; although the other major transfer points (the Coal Unloading House, etc.) were originally equipped with add-on particulate control devices and exhaust stacks, the application of the Benetech coal suppressant at various stages in the conveying process has supplanted the filtering systems as the particulate control system for these transfer points.
-At 10:35 AM, the unloading of several railcars was observed at the Rail Car Dumper House from outside and inside the structure.
-No visible emissions were observed emitting from the baghouse stacks or otherwise during this activity.
+On July 20, 2015 at 11:12 AM, the unloading of railcars was observed at the Rail Car Dumper House from inside the structure.
+When walking outside, no visible emissions were observed emitting from the baghouse stacks or otherwise during this activity.